The most important piece of equipment for any BJJ practitioner is the gi, also known as the Jiu Jitsu kimono.

 Venum is renowned for being an innovative forward-thinking company.

-They are constantly improving and upgrading their most successful gis, so you will find that some have 2.0 or 3.0 at the end of the name.
+They are constantly improving and upgrading their most successful gis, so you will find that some have 2.0 or 3.0 or 4.0 at the end of the name.

 Their gis are stylish with an aggressive edge, an edge that just looks cool on a fighter.
 The company is known for extreme quality and high attention to comfort.
 After all, their gis are made with some of the finest cotton around.